 Shauna Davis’ 20-year educational career is anchored in developing curricula and programs that expand perspectives and create meaningful change.
 She spent her formative years teaching in North Carolina, France, for the Los Angeles Unified School District, and at the Archer School for Girls.
 In 2012 Shauna joined the Marlborough School community as the Associate Director of Academic Technology, launching the Bring Your Own Laptop program and developing the hallmark Digital Education program.
 As the Director of Technology and Digital Education and member of the school’s Senior Leadership Team, Shauna led the transition to remote, then hybrid teaching and learning.
 Her longtime focus on professional growth and equity includes Social Venture Partners’ year-long antiracism cohort and the Museum of Tolerance’s Social Justice Standards Training in partnership with Learning for Justice.
 Shauna earned her B.A. in French from Davidson College and M.A.
 Ed. from Wake Forest University.

 Tracy Gallagher is passionate about K-12 education and the ongoing learning necessary for personal and professional transformation.
 She began her education career in 2012 at Anova Education working in special education classrooms.
-And for the past 10 years, she has helped develop professional development programs for teachers and administrators, beginning with K-12 book publishing (Jossey-Bass/Wiley) and continuing in her current role as Director of Communications and Marketing for CATDC.
+And for the past 15 years, she has supported professional development programs for teachers and administrators, beginning with K-12 book publishing (Jossey-Bass/Wiley) and continuing in her current role as Director of Communications, Marketing, Membership for CATDC.
 She also serves on the board for the Luna Dance Institute, a non-profit organization that aims to bring creativity, equity and community to every child’s life through the art of dance.

 A lifelong educator of youth and adults, Lisa Haney believes deeply in the transformative power of education.
 She began her career focused on international and multicultural education, teaching in Japan, Mexico and Martinique before landing at the Athenian School in Danville, California.
 In her 25 years at Athenian she served in many roles, including international program director, literature teacher, and humanities department chair, before becoming dean of faculty development and a member of the leadership team.
 Beyond Athenian, Lisa has engaged in teacher education through UC Berkeley Extension, as well as the Berkeley and San Francisco Unified School Districts, and was selected for a year-long fellowship by the US State Department in 2006 to support teacher development in Tanzania.
 Lisa holds a B.A. in English from the University of California, Berkeley and a M.A.T. from the School for International Training, Vermont.
 Lisa is incoming board chair at the Berkeley School and an enrolled student in a Masters/PhD program in community psychology at Pacifica Graduate Institute.